 Although small in size the ear is a highly complex organ, the ear transforms every sound audible to us into accurate information the brain can prioritise.
 The ear consists of delicate and highly complex mechanisms which can be described in three parts;

 The outer ear (the external ear and the ear canal).
-If you have ever wondered why an ear is shaped like it is there is a reason; the shape of your ear is designed to capture sound and directed down our ear canal to the middle ear.
+If you have ever wondered why an ear is shaped like it is there is a reason; the shape of your ear is designed to capture sound and direct it down our ear canal to the middle ear.

 The inner ear (the cochlea and auditory nerve).
-The cochlea is the shell shaped part of our inner ear; it is here that sounds we hear are processed by the inner ear (cochlea) and turned into electrical impulses and sent to the brain via the auditory nerve.
+The cochlea is the shell shaped part of our inner ear; This is where the sounds we hear are processed by the inner ear (cochlea) and turned into electrical impulses and sent to the brain via the auditory nerve.
 These electrical impulses are sent to the brain which interprets the information into meaningful sounds such as speech and environmental sounds.